suncoast-devs/handbook/lessons/full-stack-build-an-app/33-restaurant-edit.md

 This will get the `id` from the route parameters.
 Even though we haven't written the `<Route>` we know it will have a `:id` in the paramters.

-Next we add a `useEffect` to find and load this restaurant.
-This implementation is in `Restaurant.jsx` so we can essentially copy it from there
+Next, we add a `useEffect` to find and load this restaurant.
+This implementation is in `Restaurant.jsx`, so we can essentially copy it from there

 ```javascript
 useEffect(() => {